aksg87/adpkd-segmentation-pytorch/README.md

 - `multi_train.py` can be used to run multiple training runs in a sequence.
 - `create_eval_configs.py` is a utility script to create evaluation configs from the starting training config.
 Also done automatically inside `train.py`.

+## Contact
+- For questions or comments please feel free to email me at <akshay.k.goel@gmail.com>.